- North America

 It is hard to get enough of this beautiful and surprising country.
 As well as the amazing national parks and beautiful beaches, Kenya is home to some seriously exciting, bustling cities.
 In fact, Kenya’s economy is one of the largest in Africa, thanks in large part to the powerful social and economic impact of these cities.
-For example, Nairobi is Kenya’s capital and largest city.
-It exudes an exciting cultural atmosphere, including some amazing restaurants and super cool nightlife.
+Kenya’s capital, Nairobi, exudes an exciting cultural atmosphere, including some amazing restaurants, impressive art galleries, and vibrant nightlife.

 Let’s not forget the people who make Kenya, Kenya.
 Kenya is home to more than 40 different tribes.
 Although the Maasai tribe is one of the best-known (you will probably recognise their images from many tourism campaigns), it is actually one of the smallest.
 The largest tribe groups are the Kikuyu, Luhya and Luo.
 Don’t miss out on the chance to get to know their rich culture, steeped in history and an ongoing fight for survival in some of the world’s hottest and harshest weather conditions.